 Summary: Best Low Flow Toilet Reviewed

 If you are in the market for a high-efficiency low flow toilet, we recommend the TOTO Ultramax II.
-This is a great toilet for the price.
+This is a great toilet for the price and is one of the best TOTO toilets.
 It features an easy to clean, one piece design.
 It has a strong flushing system and has a high customer satisfaction rating.
 The SanaGloss glaze is effective at reducing the time, effort, water and chemicals needed to clean it.
 This makes it a better choice for the environment.
 Customers claim that it provides a strong, reliable, quiet flush each time.